 Brighton Le Sands Beach

-The shores of Botany Bay where the first fleet landed and just 3km south of the airport is home to Lady Robinsons Beach, Sydney’s longest beach.
-The is one of the most popular public parks in the area.
+The shores of Botany Bay, where the first fleet landed, are home to Lady Robinsons Beach, Sydney’s longest beach.
+Located just 3km south of the airport, the park is one of the most popular public parks in the area.

 Why Picnic at Brighton le Sands

-• Watch the locals flying kites and kitesurf
+- Watch the locals flying kites and kitesurfing.

 Where: General Holmes Drive, Brighton-Le-Sands